MAHcodes/expert-fiesta/P1CH4.md

 - **Transport Layer**: This layer connects the client and the server.
 It manages the existing connection and also sets up new connections.

-- **Stub**: A stub is a representa on (proxy) of the remote object at client.
+- **Stub**: A stub is a representation (proxy) of the remote object at client.
 It resides in the client system; it acts as a gateway for the client program.

 - **Skeleton**: This is the object which resides on the server side. stub communicates with this skeleton to pass request to the remote object.